Chisw/gagu/gagu-website/src/pages/docs/introduction/what-is-gagu.md

 ## Binary Version

-GAGU will provide a binary program that can be double-clicked to run after v1.0.0 is released.
+GAGU also provides a binary version of the program that can be run by double-clicking.
 It is packaged with Vercel/pkg, including the Node.js execution environment, dependency packages, and the built GAGU program code.

 The binary version is available out of the box and can be run directly on newly purchased devices or devices without a development environment, which is very friendly to users who do not know much about Node.js.